ipfs/aegir/README.md

 `aegir` is now a single binary with subcommands.
 While something like `aegir-test` still works, we recommend to switch to the new `aegir test` syntax.

+### Switch from Mocha to Jest

+Because the mocha binary was the source of many pains tests in node are now run using [Jest](https://facebook.github.io/jest/).
+All important features should work as before, but if you were relying on a mocha specific feature it might break now.

 ## Project Structure